bitst0rm-pub/Formatter/README.md

 This feature is designed to help users quickly access and switch between options, without the need to navigate the Settings file.
 It comprises 3 modes:

-- **Temporary Quick Options**: By default, all options are temporary and only take effect during the current Sublime session.
+- **Temporary Quick Options (TQO)**: By default, all options are temporary and only take effect during the current Sublime session.
 They will be automatically reset when you close Sublime.
-- **Persistent User Settings**: Clicking the `Reset` option will reset all current Temporary Quick Options and switch to using your User Settings from `Formatter.sublime-settings`.
+- **Persistent User Settings (PUS)**: Clicking the `Reset` option will reset all current Temporary Quick Options and switch to using your User Settings from `Formatter.sublime-settings`.
-- **Persistent Quick Options**: Clicking the `Save` option will make all current Temporary Quick Options persistently.
+- **Persistent Quick Options (PQO)**: Clicking the `Save` option will make all current Temporary Quick Options persistently.
 This means that closing and reopening Sublime will retain these options.
 To exit this mode just clicking the `Reset` option.

-None of the modes will ever alter your Settings file.
+None of the modes will ever alter your Settings file.<br/>
+You will be able to see the current mode on the status bar.

 ## Development: